rafa-br34/LangtonsAnt/README.md

 # Implementation notes

-Both the C++ ([Ant.h](https://github.com/rafa-br34/LangtonsAnt/blob/master/SOURCE/Types/Ant.h)) and JavaScript ([Ant.js](https://github.com/rafa-br34/LangtonsAnt/blob/master/WEBSITE/Scripts/Ant.js)) version share the same implementation concept.
+The JavaScript ([Ant.js](https://github.com/rafa-br34/LangtonsAnt/blob/master/WEBSITE/Scripts/Ant.js)) version is basically a line by line rewrite of the C++ ([Ant.h](https://github.com/rafa-br34/LangtonsAnt/blob/master/SOURCE/Types/Ant.h)) version (in the future this may change).
 There's support for 8 possible operations, which are:

 - R45/L45